-14. Visual disturbance may be reported with systemic and topical corticosteroid use.
+May be reported with systemic and topical corticosteroid use.
 If a patient presents with symptoms such as blurred vision or other visual disturbances, the patient should be considered for referral to an ophthalmologist for evaluation of possible causes which may include cataract, glaucoma or rare diseases such as central serous chorioretinopathy (CSCR) which have been reported after use of systemic and topical corticosteroids.

 Pheochromocytoma crisis, which can be fatal, has been reported after administration of corticosteroids.
 Corticosteroids should only be administered to patients with suspected or identified pheochromocytoma after an appropriate risk/benefit evaluation. (see section 4.8).

-16. Hypertrophic cardiomyopathy has been reported after systemic administration of glucocorticosteroids in preterm infants.
+Has been reported after systemic administration of glucocorticosteroids in preterm infants.
 In infants receiving administration of systemic glucocorticosteroids, echocardiograms should be performed to monitor myocardial structure and function.